dhruvvekaria75/discord-burgbuilder/README.md

 4. Run ```npm start``` to start the bot
 5. Have fun playing with the bot!!!

+Use `npm run start:dev` instead to start the bot in development mode.

 #### With Docker ####
 1. Clone this repo
 2. ```cd``` into the directory, rename example-config.json to config.json and replace token with your bot token